topcoder-platform/taas-app/README.md

-# Topcoder Teams Microapp
+# Topcoder Teams Micro-app

 This is a [single-spa](https://single-spa.js.org/) example React microapp.

 > NOTE.
 This application have been configured to be run as child app of a single-spa application.
 So while this app can be deployed and run independently, we would need some frame [single-spa](https://single-spa.js.org/) which would load it.
-While technically we can achieve running this app as standalone app it's strongly not recommended by the author of the `single-spa` approch, see this [GitHub Issue](https://github.com/single-spa/single-spa/issues/640) for details.
+While technically we can achieve running this app as standalone app it's strongly not recommended by the author of the `single-spa` approach, see this [GitHub Issue](https://github.com/single-spa/single-spa/issues/640) for details.

 ## Requirements